kaisenlinux/manpages-dev/category/MKFS/mkfs.ext3.md

        mke2fs -O journal_dev [ -b block-size ] [ -L volume-label ] [ -n ] [ -q ] [ -v ] external-journal [ fs-size ]

 DESCRIPTION
-       mke2fs is used to create an ext2, ext3, or ext4 filesystem, usually in a disk partition (or file) named by device.
+       mke2fs is used to create an ext2, ext3, or ext4 file system, usually in a disk partition (or file) named by device.

        The file system size is specified by fs-size.
 If fs-size does not have a suffix, it is interpreted as power-of-two kilobytes, unless the -b  blocksize  option  is  specified,  in which  case  fs-size is interpreted as the number of blocksize blocks.
 If the fs-size is suffixed by 'k', 'm', 'g', 't' (either upper-case or lower-case), then it is interpreted